Exabyte-io/documentation/docs/tutorials/dft/electronic/hse.md

 ## Band Gap Calculations

 Here, we will explain how to compute the [electronic band gap](../../../properties-directory/non-scalar/band-gaps.md) of crystalline silicon using the [VASP](../../../software-directory/modeling/vasp/overview.md) modeling engine.
-The increased [precision](../../../methods/precision.md) of Hybdrid Functionals in predicting [material properties](../../../properties/overview.md) such as band gaps will hence be demonstrated, in agreement with the general consensus in the scientific literature [^1].
+The increased [precision](../../../methods/precision.md) of Hybdrid Functionals in predicting [material properties](../../../properties/overview.md) of interest such as band gaps will hence be demonstrated.

 The instructions presented herein complement the general discussion introduced in a [separate tutorial](band-gap.md).
 The reader is referred to this latter page for an outline of the general procedure for band-gap computations using DFT, whereas only HSE-specific aspects will be reviewed throughout the remainder of the present page.

 ## Workflow for HSE Calculation with VASP

-Advanced instructions on how to perform an HSE band structure calculation using [VASP](../../../software-directory/modeling/vasp/overview.md) can be retrieved under Refs. [^2],[^3],[^4].
+Advanced instructions on how to perform an HSE band structure calculation using [VASP](../../../software-directory/modeling/vasp/overview.md) can be retrieved under Refs. [^1],[^2].

 For the sake of this brief introduction, it suffices to know that a VASP [Workflow](../../../workflows/overview.md) to compute the band-gap of semiconducting materials using HSE is composed of the following [subworkflow](../../../workflows/components/subworkflows.md) steps.